RobbeDelporte/BinPacker2D/ThingsToDo.md

     Specifically in the wasted space regime

-    Does not seem to help, even harms performance -> removed Tried polynomial with different exponents.
+    Does not seem to help, even harms performance -> removed.
+    Tried polynomial with different exponents.
     Hypothesis: any superlinear funcion harms performance